samiitdh/SSL_Project/Instructions.md

 # Instructions #
 **Database In Xampp** \
+Database name is "adiutor".
+It has two tables as below \

 First create a table called "event", with "unique_id", "description" as columns. \
 The table is of type "utf8_general_ci", which is default one.
 "unique_id" column has